 BY RICK WEINBERG, CALIFORNIA BUSINESS JOURNAL

-We recently sat down with Garett Moreau of Augury IT for a candid and eye-opening discussion about the war being waged on your business data.
+We recently sat down with Garett Moreau of Augury IT for a candid and eye-opening discussion about the war being waged on business data.

 The first thing that struck us was how he presents himself – in a tailored suit and stealthy demeanor.
 In fact, we learned that most all of his suits are various shades of grey, letting him slip between the more “noticeable” among us.